LinkedInAttic/sepia/README.md

 this will be configurable in the future.
 Furthermore, only the "test name" can be set, but more options may become available.

+An example of this functionality can be seen in `examples/testName.js`:

+    rm -r fixtures # in case you had previously generated fixtures VCR_MODE=cache node examples/testName

+### Bypassing the Cassette

+When isolating a group of fixtures into a separate directory, it is sometimes useful to specify a single fixture as "global," that is living outside the test-specific directory and shared by multiple tests.
+To achieve this, a filter can be added:

+    var sepia = require('sepia');
+    sepia.filter({
+      url: /my-global-resource/,
+      global: true
+    });

+Now, all requests whose URLs match `/my-global-resource/` will be placed in the root of the configured `fixtureDir`, regardless of what the current test name is.

 ## Limitations

 ### Repeated Identical HTTP Requests